-For sole traders struggling with HMRC bills and creditor pressure, an IVA could be a route forward.
+For sole traders who can’t pay their bill to HMRC, or who are struggling with creditor pressure, an IVA could be a route forward.
 If you believe trading is still a viable option, but need a manageable way to pay back HMRC and other creditors an IVA can offer that solution.
 Just like with a CVA, we give you expert advice on coming to the best possible arrangement with creditors for manageable repayment terms.

 Creditors Voluntary Liquidation (CVL)

-If HMRC bills are getting on top of you, it usually means something within the business isn’t quite right.
+If your company can’t pay its bill to HMRC, it usually means something within the business isn’t quite right.
 If you have other creditors breathing down your neck, it might be time to think about a CVL.
 We can offer you expert advice to help guide you down the best path for your business.

 A Creditors Voluntary Liquidation (CVL) is regarded as an insolvency procedure; however, it doesn’t mean the business has to completely ‘shut up shop’.
 A CVL is the most common form of insolvency and is used when creditor pressure is unbearable, but once the liquidation process has begun directors are able to acquire company assets at market value to form a new company and continue trading in the same sector.